sandroclark/Venezuelan-Intrusion/README.md

 <a href="#Venezuelan-Intrusion">Back to top</a>
-|

 # Conclusion and Next Steps

 - Took the datasets and performed Exploratory Data Analysis
--
+-  Using Sentiment analysis, Time stamps, and language of Corpus it can be inferred that Venezuela was targeting Americans.
-- Built several models and picked support vector machine with stochastic gradient descent due to it's high accuracy and precision
+- Built several models to classify different users
-- Created Word Clouds based on the frequancy of words used by each personality type.
-- Next step would be to gather data from another place like twitter or facebook and see if we can predict personalities based on that text
+- Next step would be to do more feature engineering such as: # of words, punctuation, and spelling to see if I can better predict how many different users were active in this misinformation campaign.

-This project was really fun and informative for me because I was able to learn about Venezuelan interference on the side of Trump in the '16 election.
-This is information that is not widely known.
-After doing this project, I look at viral partisan posts in a different light, how many of likes on some of these posts are fake?

-I'd love to continue using Data Science to explore topics relating politics.

 <a href="#Venezuelan-Intrusion">Back to top</a>